Disorderly Conduct Attorney – Aggressive and Effective Defense in Michigan

 • A person who engages in an illegal occupation

-• A person who is engaged in indecent conduct in a public place
+• A person engaged in indecent conduct in a public place

 • A person found loitering in a house of ill fame, or prostitution or lewdness is practiced, encouraged, or allowed (often a lesser offense to Solicitation of a Prostitute)